ryandrewery/markdown-portfolio/_includes/01-name.md

 # Ryan Drewery
-# New to GitHub customer success team
+# New to GitHub Customer Success Team